waqar903/school_management_system/backend/README.md

 Another thing we have acheived is to add an error handler in it. in the index.js we just need to use app.use(errorHandler) and thats it now for each call it will auto detect the errors and call. we have created the constants file for enum fo all type of errors.

 **Day 03:**
-We have adeded the express-async-handler so if anything went wrong our app wont crash it handles the exceptions.
+We have added the express-async-handler so if anything went wrong our app wont crash it handles the exceptions.

+**Day 04:**
+We have edited the package.json line to remove the line  "dev": "nodemon index.js" which was causing nodemon to crush unexpectedly.

+We have then gone ahead to create the .env file where we will add the PORT number and MONGO_URL for connecting our application with mongo atlas.

+We have installed the following dependencies:
+- mongoose -> act as a middleware to connect mongo atlas and the website we're creating.
+- body-parser -> parse requests from api & convert it into a format you can use to
+  extract required information.
+- cors -> prevent client requests  to the api from being blocked by cors policy.

 ### Dependencies:

-    1) npm install express
+    1) npm install --save express
     2) npm install --save-dev nodemon
-    3) npm i nodemon
+    3) npm i --save nodemon
-    4) npm i dotenv
+    4) npm i --save dotenv
-    5) npm i uuid
+    5) npm i --save uuid
-    6) npm i express-async-handler
+    6) npm i --save express-async-handler
+    7) npm i --save body-parser
+    8) npm i --save cors
+    9) npm i --save mongoose

 ## Development 🔥

-    1) npm run dev
+    1) npm start